sneakylizard123-4/mesh_rack/README.md

-Rack mounted meshtastic node
-GPS on board
+# About
-expansion headers for sensors and displays maybe sd/micro sd card support
+10" 1U Rack mounted meshtastic node with on-board GPS, LoRa, and bluetooth. expansion headers for sensors and displays sd/micro sd card support

 blender render: